 You don’t have to join a gym in order to exercise.
 Go for a walk in your neighborhood or exercise from the comfort of your own home.

 There are several workout videos that are available, and you can even find some great workouts on YouTube for free.

-Add more fruits and vegetables to your daily meals.
+A simple way to lead a healthy lifestyle is by adding more fruits and vegetables to your daily meals.
 Eating lots of fruits and vegetables can help reduce your cancer risk.
 That is one reason the American Cancer Society recommends eating at least 2½ cups of these foods every day.

 By choosing brightly colored produce, you get a better mix of vitamins and antioxidants.